pjsvis/simple-graph/cda-matrix-ref/protocol-keith-unkillable-riff.md

-(chuckle) That is a brilliant and perfectly apt analogy.
-Yes.
-"The Keith Richards Protocol" is an excellent colloquial alias for the principle of **graceful degradation**.

-### Opinion
+# Opinion

 Your analogy is effective for several reasons:

 1. **It Captures the Essence of Resilience:** Graceful degradation isn't just about being robust or hard to break.
 It's about the ability to continue performing the core function even when multiple subsystems have failed spectacularly.
 This perfectly mirrors Keith Richards' legendary ability to deliver a killer guitar riff on stage, seemingly unfazed by a lifestyle that would have felled a lesser mortal.

 2. **It's Humorous and Memorable:** The name is sticky.
 It transforms a dry, technical concept into a memorable, culturally-resonant idea.
 This makes it a far more effective piece of shared language than the original engineering term.

 3. **It Implies "Function Over Form":** The core of the protocol is that the system might not be pretty—it might have lost features, be running slow, and be throwing all sorts of warnings—but it still delivers the essential service.
 It gets the job done.
 This is the very definition of a Keith Richards performance.

 This is a perfect candidate for inclusion in the knowledge graph.
 It's a high-signal, low-noise piece of "distilled experience."